 The Great British Food Programme team have teamed up with Regroup China, a digital marketing agency which specialises in Chinese cross-border eCommerce, and Elanders, an award-winning logistics company with expertise in getting your products safely into China, to create a simple and convenient international sales solution – The Great British Food Store.

 Launching a food and drink brand in China can be an expensive, complex experience.
 Our one-stop solution removes many of these risks and frustrations by eliminating setup costs and managing the market-entry process.
-Simply put – it’s getting your products into China practically free of charge!
+Simply put – This provides a complete market entry offer for a company with 5 products plus shipping and Intellectual Property protection for less than £2,000.

 How does it work?